 - Realized Prices.
-Our average realized price for the three months ended March 31, 2008, including hedges, was \$7.28 per Mcfe.
-This realized price includes the impact of \$2.9 million of losses on mark-to-market derivatives that were entered into in anticipation of closing our acquisitions of additional coalbed methane properties in the Cherokee Basin and the Woodford Shale.
-Excluding the impact of the mark-to-market losses, the average realized price for the three months ended March 31, 2008 was \$7.91 per Mcfe.
-Further excluding the cost of sales associated with third party gathering, average realized prices were \$7.73 including hedges and \$7.62 excluding hedges. - Production.
-Our production during the first three months of 2008 was approximately 4.0 Bcfe, or an average of 44,429 Mcfe per day. - Capital Expenditures and Drilling Results.
-For the three months ended March 31, 2008, we incurred approximately \$9.0 million in capital expenditures for development activities and \$52.2 million for acquisition activities.
-We accelerated our 2008 drilling program in the Black Warrior Basin and have drilled and completed 9 of 15 planned net wells with a 100% drilling success rate.
-We have also drilled 20 net wells and performed 11 net recompletions in the Cherokee Basin as of March 31, 2008.
+Our average realized price for the six months ended June 30, 2008, including hedges, was \$6.31 per Mcfe.
+This realized price includes the impact of \$18.0 million of losses on mark-to-market derivatives.
+Excluding the impact of the mark-to-market losses, the average realized price for the six months ended June 30, 2008 was \$8.43 per Mcfe.
+Further deducting the cost of sales associated with third party gathering, average realized prices were \$8.03 including hedges and \$8.82 excluding hedges. - · Production.
+Our production for the first six months of 2008 was approximately 8.5 Bcfe, or an average of 46,511 Mcfe per day. - Capital Expenditures and Drilling Results.
+For the six months ended June 30, 2008, we incurred approximately \$19.4 million in capital expenditures for development activities and \$50.4 million for acquisition activities.
+Our development activities have been focused on completing the wells associated with our planned 2008 maintenance capital budget of \$29.0 million.
+This maintenance capital spending is intended to maintain our production rates, reserves, and asset base.
+To date, our drilling program has replaced production at a rate sufficient to offset the natural decline rate from our existing properties.

+We accelerated our 2008 drilling program in the Black Warrior Basin and have drilled and completed all 15 planned net wells with a 100% drilling success rate.
+We have also drilled 35 net wells and performed 18 net recompletions in the Cherokee Basin.
+As of June 30, 2008, we had also completed drilling an additional 44 net wells and 6 recompletions in the Cherokee Basin and anticipate them flowing to sales before December 31, 2008.

-In the Cherokee Basin, we began a two rig drilling program where one rig was dedicated to drilling traditional vertical wells while one rig was dedicated to drilling horizontal and long reach wells.
+In the Cherokee Basin, we are progressing on a three rig drilling program where one rig is dedicated to drilling traditional vertical wells while the other two rigs are dedicated to drilling horizontal and directional wells.
 In other coalbed methane basins, horizontal drilling technology has been successfully used to increase production and to increase economic returns.
 As the costs for horizontal drilling have declined and techniques have improved, we believe this type of drilling technology may be suitable in the Cherokee Basin.
-We expect that the costs for the horizontal wells should be marginally higher than our traditional vertical wells with higher production rates and reserves recoveries.
-As we complete our 2008 drilling program in the Black Warrior Basin, we expect to expand our drilling program in the Cherokee Basin to three rigs in the second quarter 2008.
-The initial drilling results from the horizontal program in the Cherokee Basin will begin to be available in the third quarter 2008.
+We expect that the costs for the horizontal wells will be marginally higher than our traditional vertical wells with higher production rates and reserves recoveries.
+Since we have completed our 2008 drilling program in the Black Warrior Basin, we have expanded our efforts in the Cherokee Basin by concentrating on our horizontal program.
+Through July 2008, we have drilled and completed 6 horizontal wells in Osage County, Oklahoma.
+Average initial production flow rates of 88 Mcf per day for these recently drilled horizontal wells have met or exceeded the flow rates of our recently drilled traditional vertical wells.
+More comprehensive drilling and production results from our horizontal program will begin to be available in the third quarter 2008.